YuLab-SMU/tigeR/README.md

 `gene` the gene you interest in.

-`type` the type of analysis you want to perform, which could be either ‘Treatment’ or ‘Response’.
-This determines whether you want to compare Responder vs Non-Responder or Pre-Treatment vs Post-Treatment.”
+`type` the type of analysis you want to perform, which could be either 'Treatment' or 'Response'.
+This determines whether you want to compare Responder vs Non-Responder or Pre-Treatment vs Post-Treatment.

 You can also visualization survival analysis using plt_surv() function.